 Note: Students are required to take these three classes in the order outlined above, as each course leads into the next.
 Taking these courses out of order will result in important foundational content being missed.

-Specialized field placement related to military social work in the advanced concentration year
+Specialized veteran-related field placement in the advanced concentration year.